cloorc/vscode-kubernetes-tools/CONTRIBUTING.md

 (Note that end users do *not* need to do these steps.
 VS Code extension packaging and installation takes care of them.
 But running from source bypasses this process so we have to do them by hand.)

-If you get the error `Extension 'ms-kubernetes-tools.vscode-kubernetes-tools' failed to activate` (usually followed by `command 'extension.some-command-id' not found`) then it probably means you're missing an extension dependency.
+If you get the error `Extension 'kubernetes-tools.vscode-kubernetes-tools' failed to activate` (usually followed by `command 'extension.some-command-id' not found`) then it probably means you're missing an extension dependency.

 ## The 'Create Cluster' and 'Add Existing Cluster' Commands